 1907: a new members pavilion was erected.

-1948: The cricket ground record is 11,002.
-A Tasmania v Australian XI match.
+The cricket ground record is 11,002 in a Tasmania v Australian XI match in 1948.

 1977: Tasmania entered the Sheffield Shield and the TCA played out of Bellerive oval.
 Since 1977 occasional interstate matches have been played at the TCA ground when Bellerive has been unavailable.